 There is now a mechanism for others to reply directly on my website should anyone want to do so.
 They can reply to what I have written on my website within the context of literally 1000s of internet sites and posts in cyberspace.

 My series of posts at any one site, posts in addition to my website, are just one of the many parts of my internet tapestry, my immense jig-saw puzzle, of prose and poetry which I refer to above.
 Sometimes the series of posts at some site becomes lengthy and sometimes it remains brief.
 Like pieces of cloth or pieces of that jig-saw puzzle, the size, the shape and the length remain a bit of a mystery until some of my story and its interaction with others is told, until time takes its course across life’s path and across the threads that are part of the particular internet site in question.

-My website has 42 sub-sections of prose and poetry on topics of personal interest, with nothing for sale and with no aggressive proselytism for one or more of the umpteen causes now proliferating across the planet.
-There are now some 450,000 words, the equivalent of six books, which readers can get ‘into’ if they so desire.
+My website has nearly 90 sub-sections of prose and poetry on topics of personal interest, with nothing for sale and with no aggressive proselytism for one or more of the umpteen causes now proliferating across the planet.
+There are now some 60 books at 80,000 words per book which readers can get ‘into’ if they so desire.

 This literary creation, this literary industry, has been created in the early evening of my life, in the last years of my middle age (56-59) and the first years of my late adulthood(60-69), by this retired teacher and lecturer, tutor and adult educator, now journalist and independent scholar, who became 69 in July 2013.